dqops/dqo/docs/checks/table/volume/row-count-change-7-days.md

 # row count change 7 days data quality checks

-Table-level check that ensures that the row count changed by a fixed rate since the last readout from last week.
+A table-level check that ensures that the row count changed by a fixed rate since the last readout from last week.

 ___